 In the example picture shown above, there would be 16 available threads.

-The remainder of this guide will walk you through setting up collaboration with another CRD server.
+The remainder of this guide will walk you through setting up a collaboration with another CRD server.
 It is imperative that you follow the steps below carefully.
 Failure to do so may result in an unsuccessful setup.

-- More than one CRD Installation is required in order to properly set up collaboration.
+- More than one CRD Installation is required in order to properly set up a collaboration.
 If you currently only have one installation of CRD, please see the following links for more information regarding installing CRD on another server:

 - Each CRD instance must be accessible through your internal network.